matiasilva/atriposaday/README.md

 # A Tripos A Day

 _A Tripos a Day_ helps you become a better engineer.
+This was an official submission by Matias and Jeremy for the Engineering on a Shoestring Hackathon.

 ## Features